animatedmax/spring-data-geode/src/main/markdown/index.md

 * Upgraded to Spring Framework 5.0.7.RELEASE.

-* Reorganized the Spring Data for GemFire codebase by packaging different classes and components by concern.
+* Reorganized the Spring Data for VMware GemFire codebase by packaging different classes and components by concern.

 * Added extensive support for Java 8 types, particularly in the SD Repository abstraction.